The New Three Investigators Series

 In the new series, fictional places still abound, but they are joined by many real ones.
 Books 17 and 23 are set in Wyoming, with Book 17 set on and around a fictional dude ranch close to the town of Dubois, and abutting the very real Wind River Indian Reservation, and Book 23 revolving around a fictional movie ranch used as a set for filming Westerns and located on the Green River, not far from the real town of Big Piney.

-Actually, almost all of the books have a distinctive fictional building in them - mainly because I myself have always been fascinated by buildings, both as a person and as a reader.
+Actually, almost all of the books have a distinctive fictional building in them.

 Literary Techniques And Subject Matter In The Original Books And The New Ones: